TechForPalestine/palestine-banner/README.md

 ## ⚡️ Quickstart

 Include the already compiled JavaScript into your website and initialize the banner.
+You can set the color mode to "auto", "light", or "dark".
 ```html
 <head>
   ...